ikramhm/QRCode_GoogleForms_AutomaticEmailCV/README.md

 3. Once this has been set up, you need to set up the code for Google App Scripts.
 Navigate to the Google App Scripts dashboard as such:
    a. ![image](https://user-images.githubusercontent.com/98710900/223793392-5b997899-ed33-4bc6-aaa0-1cbfbd0a5ec3.png)

-4. Enter the code and configure it with your details.
+4. Enter the code (from code.gs) and configure it with your details.
 You’ll find guiding notes in the code as comments.
 Then, Save.

 5. On the side panel, go to Triggers > Create New Trigger.
    a.
 Choose which function to run: sendEmail (which is the name of our function)